MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-policy-reference.md

 #### Devices actions

 <!-- - Restrict access or encrypt the content in Microsoft 365 locations-->
-- (preview) Audit or restricted activities when users accesses sensitive websites in Microsoft Edge browser on Windows devices.
+- (preview) Audit or restricted activities when users access sensitive websites in Microsoft Edge browser on Windows devices.
 See, [Scenario 6 Monitor or restrict user activities on sensitive service domains (preview)](endpoint-dlp-using.md#scenario-6-monitor-or-restrict-user-activities-on-sensitive-service-domains-preview) for more information.
 - Audit or restrict activities on Windows devices

 To use `Audit or restrict activities on Windows devices`, you have to configure options in **DLP settings** and in the policy in which you want to use them.
 See, [Restricted apps and app groups](dlp-configure-endpoint-settings.md#restricted-apps-and-app-groups) for more information.